View of Deessa restaurant at the Mandarin Oriental Ritz in Madrid

 Take a private tour of the museums and cultural venues

-Admire the great works of the main art galleries of Madrid in a private visit, an option that some museums in Madrid as the Thyssen-Bornemisza and Reina Sofia offer you.
-There are also other fascinating places you can visit by booking a special tour, such as the Palacio de Liria, the residence of the House of Alba in Madrid and the main home of its art collection and historical archive, or the Royal Tapestry Factory
+Admiring the masterpieces of Madrid's main art galleries on a private tour is an option offered by some Madrid museums, such as the Thyssen-Bornemisza or the Reina Sofía.
+There are also other fascinating places you can explore by booking a special tour, such as the Liria Palace, the Madrid residence of the House of Alba and the main home of its art collection and historical archive, or the Royal Tapestry Factory

 • View of the Teatro Real from the Plaza de Oriente square in Madrid